 While he takes Bowler to task for the book’s ending, writing that she has “too much integrity as a writer to offer pat answers or magic solutions,” Gates finds her answer to what the question of what he calls the “why” question, compelling, and something that offers a guide to daily living.

 “As the title suggests, she rejects the idea that we need a reason for everything that happens.
 But she also rejects the nihilist alternative.
-As she said in one TV interview: ‘If I could pick one thing, it would be that everyone simmers down on the explanations for other people’s suffering, and just steps in with love.’
+As she said in: ‘If I could pick one thing, it would be that everyone simmers down on the explanations for other people’s suffering, and just steps in with love.’
 She even includes an appendix with six ways you can support a friend or loved one who’s sick.
 It’s worth dog-earing for future reference.”